How to Fire a Family Member in a Family Business

 You are not giving them a gift.
 You are buying back your business and protecting your family at the same time.
 Once you stop treating those as the same thing, the number gets a lot easier to write.

 I work with one person.
-Not your family.
+Not the family.
 Not the person being fired.
 You.
+All virtual.

 Book your free session → https://www.destinyunboundcoaching.com/free-session